ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 #### Step 2: Creating the Plugin Class

-Every serverless plugin is a class.
-This class is instantiated with a serverless object and a set of options.
+Every serverless plugin is a class that is instantiated with two arguments: the serverless object and a set of options.

 In src/index.js, define the plugin class: